// How we compare

 - →GHL is built for agencies.
 Echelon is built for the operator on the roof.

 - →GHL has 80 menu items.
-Echelon has four products.
+Echelon has one job: get the quote out, get the invoice paid, remember the customer.
 Less to learn.
 Less to abandon.

 - →Tyler used to be a GHL reseller.
 The whole point of building Echelon was that Claude makes the GHL bundle unbundle-able at 4x the gross margin.